adamsilver/fdpb/06-an-inbox.md

 ## Marking email for action

-To let users select emails for action, we'll need to add checkboxes.
-That's easy enough but adding a visible label is going to be tricky.
-There's no space because the interface handles two disparate jobs: viewing email and managing it.
+To let users select emails, we'll need to add checkboxes.
+Let's do that now.

 ```
 <ul class="inbox">